tradingstrategy-ai/docs/source/deployment/vault-deployment.rst

-.. vault-deployment:
+.. vault deployment:

 Vault deployment
 ================

-For vault based strategies, before you progress to :ref:`strategy deployment`, you need to deploy the underlying vault that is controlled by an oracle.
+This chapter discussed how to deploy a `trade-executor` binary to manage a trading strategy deployed for multiple users using a :term:`vault`.

+If you are looking for a single user deployment, :ref:`hot wallet deployment` is an easier option.

 Preface
 -------